valeriiyakushenko/Minecraft-Server-Control-Panel/README.md

-# Minecraft-Server-Control-Panel
+# Minecraft-Server-Control-Panel (Any server)
-Control panel for any minecraft server for Mac OS and Linux
+###Control panel for any minecraft server for Mac OS and Linux
 ---
 ![](documentation_images/started_screen.png)<br />
 _Main screen for control panel*_